About me

 Hi!

-I am Amr and I am a Doctoral Researcher at German Research Center for Artificial Intelligence, supervised by Prof. Dr. Antonio Krüger and advised by Dr.-Ing.
+I am Amr and I am a Doctoral Researcher at the German Research Center for Artificial Intelligence, supervised by Prof. Dr. Antonio Krüger and advised by Dr.-Ing.
 Michael Feld.
+I am also a Machine Learning Visiting Researcher at the Machine Intelligence Laboratory, Cambridge University, Department of Engineering supervised by Prof. Dr. Per Ola Kristensson.
 I have obtained my MSc degree in Computer Science at Saarland University.

 Research Statement